thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 1. Identify which piece of code to export.
 1. Create a new module.
 1. Move that code to the new module.
-1. Assign that code to the `module.exports` property.
+1. Assign that code to the `module.exports` object.
 1. Require the new module using the `require()` function.

 Modules can export any value, such as a function, a object, a string, a number, a boolean—anything.

 ### Exporting a function

-To export a function, you simply assign the function to the `module.exports` property.
+To export a function, you simply assign the function to the `module.exports` object.
 This is exactly what you did in the previous example.

 Because the `require()` function that just returns a value, and the `calculator.js` module exports a function, you can immediately invoke that function in the `printer.js` module like this.